cockpit-project/cockpit-project.github.io/content/cockpit-118.md

 ### Components can require a minimum Cockpit version

-Cockpit is built from various components that are idependently installable and composable.
+Cockpit is built from various components that are independently installable and composable.
 Various components provide network configuration, or storage, or container functionality.